Caellwyn/ds_west_082420-python-part-II/README.md

 # More Python Essentials!

-Agenda:
+In this notebook, we will play around with more fundamental Python tools.
+We won't be able to cover everything: Python has vast abilities and many, many methods to learn.
+That is one great think about programming, and data science: You will never be bored because of lack of new things to learn.

+Below, we will learn about
-    - Base type object Methods
+  - Base type object methods
   - F-strings
   - Built in Functions
   - List Methods
   - list comprehensions
   - Dictionary methods
   - While loops
   - Functions